quelchx/quelchx.com/posts/how-to-make-a-nextjs-markdown-blog.md

 lorem ipsum....
 ```

-We can also generate another post with a similar structure -- just name the filepath something different like **second-blog-post.md**.
+We can also generate another post with a similar structure --  name the filepath something different like **second-blog-post.md**.

-Now we have two markdown files inside the **posts** directory we can now grab some of its data in our NextJS application.
+Now we have two markdown files inside the **posts** directory that we can now grab some of its data in our NextJS application.

-After we have done this lets create a folder inside the **pages** directory and create a file called `[slug].tsx`.
-We won't be doing anything with it at the moment so we will touch basis on this later.
+Now create a folder inside the **pages** directory and create a file called `[slug].tsx`.

+We won't be doing anything with it (for the moment) -- so we will touch basis on this later.

-At this point your folder structure should look like this
+At this point your folder structure should look like this below:

 ```bash
 .